 Given that the correct quote is a part of a slightly longer speech where Darth Vader is trying to convince Luke to join the Dark Side, it makes sense why we’ve all shortened the phrase time and time again to “Luke, I am your father.”

-While the reveal is considering one of the most amazing movie twists to this day, if you’ve brushed up on your Dutch or German, you might have seen this spoiler coming, as “vader” or “vater” means “father.”
+While the reveal is considered one of the most amazing movie twists to this day, if you’ve brushed up on your Dutch or German, you might have seen this spoiler coming, as “vader” or “vater” means “father.”

 Misquote: “I’m king of the world!”